 Consider your particular strengths and weaknesses for this role and how to address them.

 What experience do you have that lines up against required skills?
 For each of the skills mentioned, think of an example that shows you have that skill.
 Practice talking about this experience in a clear and concise way – leave the interviewer in no doubt that you ‘tick that box’.

 But similarly, what requirements for the job are you not so well matched to?
-Are you lacking in experience, missing a desired qualification or have a gap on your CV?
-The good news is that if you have been called for interview, then it is not an absolute deal breaker.
+Are you lacking in experience, missing the desired qualification or have a gap in your CV?
+The good news is that if you have been called for an interview, then it is not an absolute deal breaker.
 But you have to have a concise answer that addresses the point – don’t leave yourself rambling and making excuses.

-Ideally you should prepare a response that tackles any concern they have and minimises it in their mind.
-This might be by showing strength in a related area/skill, showing willingness to learn or simply by being able to explain why something occurred and why it won’t be an issue again.
+Ideally, you should prepare a response that tackles any concern they have and minimizes it in their mind.
+This might be by showing strength in a related area/skill, showing a willingness to learn or simply by being able to explain why something occurred and why it won’t be an issue again.